lkrstic/pi-car-camera/README.md

 The web interface can be seen at http://cardetectioncen.web.app/ This site allows a user to signup, login, and see previously detected vehicles.
 The user can view the details as well as allowing previously unauthorized vehicles to become authorized.

+*Server*

+The server code is written in Node.js.
+It processes images and stores them in the database; it also stores status information about the cars.
+The server supports 4 Apis calls with 4 different routes : images/save/, images/show/, authorize/save, authorize/show ect...